Free Tools

 What it means for your business

-If you're already reporting: Review which activities fall below the 10% threshold — you may be able to exclude a significant portion of your current assessment scope.
+If you're already reporting: Review which activities fall below the 10% threshold, you may be able to exclude a significant portion of your current assessment scope.
 If you haven't started: This simplification makes first-time Taxonomy reporting considerably more manageable.
 The threshold applies for reporting periods from 2025 onwards.

 EU AI Act: Prohibited AI Practices Are Now Enforceable

-From 2 August 2025, the EU AI Act's ban on unacceptable-risk AI systems became legally enforceable across all Member States.
+From 2 February 2025, the EU AI Act's ban on unacceptable-risk AI systems became legally enforceable across all Member States.
 Systems that manipulate users, exploit vulnerabilities, or enable social scoring are now prohibited by law.

 What changed